Brandy (album): Recording and production

+Thomas co-wrote "I'm Yours" and introduced a then 16-year-old Robin Thicke to the project, who contributed his first-ever written song and co-writing credit, "Love Is on My Side," having previously connected with Thomas through collaborations with his father, Alan.
+A year into recording, Williams introduced the relatively unknown writer-producer Keith Crouch, nephew of gospel singer Andraé Crouch, to work with Brandy.
+While Williams was enthusiastic about Crouch’s material, Brandy initially struggled to relate to some of it, especially on "Baby", whose lyrics made her afraid of not being old enough.
+However, upon working on "I Wanna Be Down," she became inspired by his input.
+Crouch ultimately worked on half of the album, setting much of its tone.
+In a 2012 interview with Vibe magazine, Brandy reflected on their collaboration: "It was very important for me as a young artist.
+At the time he was not trying to be like anyone else on radio.
+He was all about his own sound.
+[He] gave me real music.
+He didn’t give me teenybopper records.
+It was age appropriate, youthful records, but it was still real music.
+We had a great connection."

 Music and lyrics

-With Brandy consisting mostly of street-oriented R&B songs with influences from hip hop, the lyrics highlighted her youthful and innocent image.
+With Brandy consisting mostly of street-oriented R&B songs with influences from hip-hop, the lyrics highlighted her youthful and innocent image.
 Norwood later summed up the songs on the record as young and vulnerable: "I did not really know much – all I wanted to do was sing.
 You can easily understand that it is a person who sings genuinely, without any real experience.
 I sang about being attracted to the opposite sex but had no experience of it."
 The album's fourth track, "I Dedicate (Part I)", is the first of three where Norwood thanks artists who inspired her for a career in music.
 In the first part, which lasts one minute and 29 seconds, she mentions Whitney Houston as her "mentor" and "role model".